How is the EU organised and what mechanisms exist for the democratic control and accountability of EU policy?

 In addition to the formal, or ’community’, EU policies described above, intergovernmental policies have gained importance in the EU, especially since the financial and economic crisis.
 These policies relate to agreements between specific groups of EU countries – they do not apply to the EU as a whole.

-The euro-area countries are the main group of countries that are subject to separate agreements.
+The euro-area countries are the main group of countries subject to separate agreements.
 In 1991, the EU member states decided to form an Economic and Monetary Union (EMU).
 The objectives of the EMU included pursuing a common economic policy, promoting price stability, and improving the operation of the single market.
 The ultimate objective was the introduction of the euro as a common currency.
 This happened in 2002.
-The euro area currently consists of 19 EU member states.
+The euro area currently consists of 20 member states.
 The European Central Bank is responsible for monetary policy in the euro area.

 1. The European banking union.

 The banking union regulates the supervision of the banking industry in the euro-area countries.
 Since 4 November 2014, the ECB has been the supervisory authority responsible for supervising significant banks in the euro area.
 The ECA is authorised to audit the way in which the ECB performs its new task.
-To this end, European law (i.e. the SSM Regulation) includes a provision identical to that in the EU Treaty on audits of the ECB’s monetary task.
+To this end, European law (i.e. the Single Supervisory Mechanism (SSM)) includes a provision identical to that in the EU Treaty on audits of the ECB’s monetary task.
 This means that the ECA is entitled to audit the ‘operational efficiency of the ECB’s management’.
-In practice, these audit powers are far more limited than the audit powers that the Netherlands Court of Audit used to have when the Dutch Central Bank (DNB) was still responsible for this task.
-We have drawn attention to this in a number of audit reports, including a 2017 report entitled ‘Supervision of banks in the Netherlands’.
+In practice, these audit powers are far more limited than the audit powers that the Netherlands Court of Audit used to have when the Dutch Central Bank (DNB) was responsible for this task.
+We have drawn attention to this in a number of audit reports, including a 2017 report entitled Supervision of Banks in the Netherlands.
 In October 2019, the ECA and the ECB signed a Memorandum of Understanding in an effort to repair this ‘audit gap’.
 See also the web page on the banking union.

 2. The European emergency funds

 Various emergency funds were launched in the throes of the crisis to provide financial assistance to ailing euro-area countries and to preserve the euro.
-One of the conclusions we drew in our 2015 report entitled ‘Emergency assistance for eurozone countries during the crisis’ was that there was a gap in terms of the democratic accountability and control of the Eurogroup (i.e. the Finance Ministers of the euro-area countries) as the main decision-maker on the European emergency funds, and that the bulk of emergency fund expenditure was not subject to any independent external audit.
+One of the conclusions we drew in our 2015 report entitled Emergency assistance for eurozone countries during the crisis was that there was a gap in the democratic accountability and control of the Eurogroup (i.e. the Finance Ministers of the euro-area countries), the main decision-maker on the European emergency funds, and that the bulk of emergency fund expenditure was not subject to independent external audit.

 3. European economic management